 Figuring out how to shop for a wedding dress can be quite the process.
 From knowing when to actually start wedding dress shopping to deciding which salons to visit, there is a ton of crucial information and details brides-to-be need to know in order to be well-informed shoppers.
+While you might want to jump right in and head to the bridal salon ASAP, there are a few steps you'll need to take before checking out all of those gorgeous wedding gowns.
 Wondering how to shop for a wedding dress like a total pro?
 Consider this your crash course to wedding dress shopping 101.

 Know the basics

 Are you getting married in the hot summer or are you planning a winter soiree?
-Set a date before shopping for a wedding dress, so you can find a gown that’s appropriate for the season.
-For example, you’ll likely want a light and airy gown—like one made with organza—if you’re marrying in warmer weather, while heavier fabric, such as satin, is best for colder temps.
+One of the first steps of wedding dress shopping 101 is setting a date so you can find a gown that’s appropriate for the season.
+For example, you’ll likely want a light and airy gown—like one made with chiffon—if you’re marrying in warmer weather, while heavier fabric, such as satin, is best for colder temps.

 Your venue plays a big role in how to shop for a wedding dress because your overall bridal look should be cohesive with your venue style.
 For example, a crystal embellished mermaid gown would suit a glamorous ballroom, while a simple, flowing sheath dress would be the ideal ensemble for remote “I dos” on a sandy beach.